sagemath/trac_to_gh/Issue 2051.md

 # Issue 2051: [with doc patch, needs review] added documentation for parameters of groebner_basis method of boolean ideals

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2051

 Original creator: malb